Bound by Corruption by BelovedStranger

 “We have arrived, aijin.
 Look,” he encouraged, tilting away from her without releasing his hold.

 Her head turned, her cheek pressed to his chest, but she did not react when she saw the heated pool.
 He prompted her.
-“I’m sure you wish to bathe.”
+“I’m sure you wish to bathe in comfort.”

-Wordlessly, he reached for her, pulling the ties of her hakama.
+Wordlessly, he grabbed her bow from her hand and removed her quiver of arrows from her shoulder, before setting them aside.
+Next, he reached for the ties of her red hakama.
 She didn’t stop him, the red fabric pooling around her feet.
 Knelling, Sesshomaru gently grasped one of her dainty ankles and lifted.
 He felt her hand on his shoulder, light pressure, seeking balance as he removed her sandal and white sock, before lowering her foot and doing the same with the other.
-Once her feet were bare, he stood tall before her.
+When he finished, he stood tall before her.

 He stared down at her, but she did not look up to meet his gaze.
 He was not discouraged.
 Calmly, he reached for her haori, releasing hidden ties.
 The white garment fell open, and with a gentle motion of his hands, the garment fell off her shoulders, down her arms, to fall with a soft sigh behind her.
 Her inner nagajuban met the same fate at her feet, leaving her in nothing but a breast binding and strip of cloth covering her most feminine of flesh.